azandrew-sidoine/programmingdocs/c/cppessentialtraining.md

 --- Unambiguous null pointer constant

-[nullptr], in C++ is defined as a null pointer constant or a null pointer value, that helps solving issue with function amiguity when overloading fuctions.
+[nullptr], in `C++` is defined as a `null pointer constant` or a `null pointer value`, that helps solving issue with function amiguity when overloading fuctions.
 It's a pointer of any value.

 ```cpp
 #ifndef NULL